Crash Metrics Comparisons And Gold Ain't A Hold

 An informal Wall Street definition of a bear market is down 20% from the highs.
 As of now, that's what we've entered.

-Yes, it’s been brutal for the longs and in many respects unprecedented.
-But by and large, the markets always confront an array of similar problems as they progress from bubbles to crashes.
-The reason: Human nature hasn’t changed much if at all over the last, say, five thousand years or so.
-Prices bubble up and speculators are not repelled but instead attracted by rising prices.
-On the way down, every long rides the “slope of hope.”
+Yes, it's been brutal for the longs and, in many respects, unprecedented.
+But, by and large, the markets always confront an array of similar problems as they progress from bubbles to crashes.
+The reason: Human nature hasn't changed much if at all over the last, say, five thousand years or so.
+Prices bubble up, and speculators are not repelled but instead attracted by rising prices.
+On the way down, every long rides the "slope of hope."
 And new generations of traders must again learn old lessons.

 It's not the price, but the quantity held or not held that becomes the most important feature for the portfolio manager or individual investor to consider….and consider in a hair-on-fire haste when the market plunges.
 As I wrote in my 2018 book (Financial Market Bubbles and Crashes, 2nd ed.: Features, Causes, and Effects (Palgrave Macmillan or FMBC 2 for short):